Bioaerosol: Cloud formation

 The collection of bioaerosol particles on a surface is called deposition.
-The removal of these particles from the atmosphere affects human health in regards to air quality and respiratory systems.
+The removal of these particles from the atmosphere affects human health in regard to air quality and respiratory systems.

 Alpine lakes in Spain

 Alpine lakes located in the Central Pyrenees region of northeast Spain are unaffected by anthropogenic factors making these oligotrophic lakes ideal indicators for sediment input and environmental change.
 Dissolved organic matter and nutrients from dust transport can aid bacteria with growth and production in low nutrient waters.
 Within the collected samples of one study, a high diversity of airborne microorganisms were detected and had strong similarities to Mauritian soils despite Saharan dust storms occurring at the time of detection.

 Affected ocean species

 The types and sizes of bioaerosols vary in marine environments and occur largely because of wet-discharges caused by changes in osmotic pressure or surface tension.
 Some types of marine originated bioaerosols excrete dry-discharges of fungal spores that are transported by the wind.

 One instance of impact on marine species was the 1983 die off of Caribbean sea fans and sea urchins that correlated with dust storms originating in Africa.
 This correlation was determined by the work of microbiologists and a Total Ozone Mapping Spectrometer, which identified bacteria, viral, and fungal bioaerosols in the dust clouds that were tracked over the Atlantic Ocean.
-Another instance in of this occurred in 1997 when El Niño possibly impacted seasonal tradewind patterns from Africa to Barbados, resulting in similar die offs.
-Modeling instances like these can contribute to more accurate predictions future events.
+Another instance in of this occurred in 1997 when El Niño possibly impacted seasonal trade wind patterns from Africa to Barbados, resulting in similar die offs.
+Modeling instances like these can contribute to more accurate predictions of future events.